Taylor Swift’s Top 10 Songs For Healing

 The title of this song in and of itself is giving me healing vibes.

-Because when we heal, we almost always go through some kind of transformation, or change.
+Because when you heal, you almost always go through some kind of transformation, or change.
 I mean, that’s why so many people turn to therapy – in an effort to change something about their lives.

-The situations we find ourselves in can change.
-The way we feel can change.
-How we react to something can change.
-Who we are can change.
+The situations you find yourself in can change.
+The way you feel can change.
+How you react to something can change.
+Who you are can change.

-But let’s be honest – sometimes we find ourselves in situations we have no control over.
-Things happen that we cannot change.
+But let’s be honest – sometimes you find yourself in situations you have no control over.
+Things happen that you cannot change.

-I also want to touch on the lyric “we sing Hallelujah,” and how, even if you aren’t religious, it can serve as a reminder that we are all a part of something greater than ourselves.
+I also want to touch on the lyric “we sing Hallelujah,” and how, even if you aren’t religious, it can serve as a reminder that you are a part of something greater than yourself.
+We are all connected.

 The term “Hallelujah” is an expression of hope, belief, and gratitude for the good to come.